usefmtly

 What does Interleave do with unequal list lengths?

-When List A and List B have different lengths, interleave continues with the remaining items from the longer list after the shorter one runs out.
-For example, A=[1,2,3] and B=[x] gives 1, x, 2, 3.
+When List A and List B have different lengths, interleave alternates items until the shorter list runs out, then appends the remaining items from the longer list in their original order.
+For example, A=[1,2,3] and B=[x] becomes 1, x, 2, 3.
+This behavior is useful when you want balanced mixing where possible but still need every item preserved.

 Is the comparison case-sensitive?